Lohith2448/Tribute-page/README.md

 # Tribute-page
-In this project I've built a tribute page by using HTML and CSS.
+This is a beginner level front-end development project by using HTML and CSS.